 - Replace lawn with flower beds.

 - Plant herbs.

-- Leave clover and dandelions in your yard – It’s a great food source, and dandelions are often one of the first food sources available.
+- Leave clover and dandelions in your yard – These are excellent food sources, and dandelions are often one of the first food sources available.

-- Create a habitat for pollinators to live.
+- Create a habitat for pollinators to live in.